senseyeio/interview-angular/README.md

 ## Tasks

-1. Checkout the repo, install dependencies with `npm` or `yarn` and run up the app (http://localhost:4200)
+1. Clone the repo, install dependencies with `npm` or `yarn` and run up the app (http://localhost:4200)
+  - Alternatively, you can work on the project online using Stackblitz: https://stackblitz.com/github/senseyeio/interview-angular

 2. Update the `ServerList` component so that it shows a "card" for each server
 - The `ApiService` is already in place and provides some fake data to show